ashafer01/T9/orchestration/standalone/README.md

 hostname and everything will work normally.

-For IRC servers running on the local Docker host, you can add another `external_links:` entry and connect the container to the compose network.
+For IRC servers running on the local Docker host, you can add another `external_links:` entry and connect the container to the compose network (see example for database above).

 For me it was convenient to create another container that creates an SSH tunnel to the IRC server and then exposes the tunnel port on the compose network.